 The number one question I get emailed, and I get emailed quite a lot running StageMilk, is how to get acting work.
-For most actors that means professional acting work in film, theatre or TV, but for some it’s simply how to land a role in a short film, local production or music video.
+For most actors that means professional acting work in film, theatre or TV, but for some, it’s simply how to land a role in a short film, community theatre production or music video.
 Whether you are aiming for the stars, or just taking your first step, here are 34 ways to get acting work.

 #1 Write something and then cast yourself.